-- At least one of the following minimum scores or standards have been achieved: (i) a score of 6.5 in IELTS; (ii) a TOEFL iBT (internet-based testing) score of 79 or PBT (Paper-based/delivered Test) of 550; (iii) a score of 500 in CET6; (iv) Grade D in AS Use of English (HKALE); OR (v) Level 4 in English Language (HKDSE).
+- At least one of the following minimum scores or standards have been achieved: (i) a score of 6.5 in IELTS; (ii) a TOEFL iBT (internet-based testing) score of 79; (iii) Grade D in AS Use of English (HKALE); OR (vi) Level 4 in English Language (HKDSE).

 - be able to communicate in English at an advanced level.

 Mature students and other candidates lacking the above qualifications may be admitted on a case-by-case basis.
 A qualifying examination may be required.